no-trbl-2-u/FCC_node-express/README.md

       * Then, use the inherit global variable ```__dirname``` to calculate the path passed to ```path.join()```
       * server.js - line 12

-* Serve Static Assets
+* Serve Static Assets 🎁
   * Create a directory that will be served to the client, typically "public", "static", "client" etc...
   * Using ```app.use()```, signal the app to use your new directory via the static method on the express object called ```express.static()```
   * ```express.static()``` is formatted as such:
     * express.static(PATH_TO_THE_STATIC_DIRECTORY)
     * Since this is another case of an **absolute path**, we will be using ```__dirname``` and ```path.join()```

-* Serve JSON on a Specific Route
+* Serve JSON on a Specific Route ⤴️
   * To implement a **RESTful API**, we'll need to serve up a json file of our making
   * First, create your .json
     * Here we'll create a directory called data and place our json in there
   * Then using ```app.get()```

-* Use the .env File
+* Use the .env File 🌲🌻
   * The .env file is a hidden file used to store **environment variables** ie. PORT, Database URL, API Keys, etc.
   * First, create your .env file in your root directory.
     * The format for the variables declared here is as follows:
       * ```ENV_VARIABLE="value"```
       * Variable names, since their CONSTANTs, should be uppercase
-      * There musn't be any spaces between the "=" in the assignment
+      * There mustn't be any spaces between the "=" in the assignment
   * Next, you'll need a package called **dotenv**
     * In your terminal, ```npm i dotenv --save```
   * Then, as early as possible in your server.js...